mattmakai/fullstackpython.com/content/pages/02-development-environments/20-mercurial.markdown

 ### Mercurial tutorials
-* [Hg Init](http://hginit.com/) is a six-part in-depth tutorial that explores the basic concepts and syntax for using Mercurial.

 * The official
   [Mercurial tutorial](https://www.mercurial-scm.org/wiki/Tutorial)
   goes through the basics.
 It has great examples for syntax and expected